ublue-os/website/docs/images/bazzite/FAQ.md

 Windows dual-booting can be made to work, but is **not recommended** since Windows has a habit of destroying your boot loader.
 The best method would be running Windows on a different drive than the one containing Bazzite, like an external one.
 Other Linux distributions **should not** be dual/multi-booted due to how Bazzite mounts certain things.
 However you can probably do it if the other Linux OS is on a separate drive.

-## I am having issues installing Bazzite onto my hardware
+## I am having issues installing Bazzite onto my hardware?
+What's up?

 OCI images are very new and the Fedora installer, Anaconda, has some issues with this.
 If you have skills in [Lorax](https://weldr.io/lorax/f28-branch/lorax.html) and the [Anaconda installer](https://www.fedoraproject.org/wiki/Anaconda), please help by contributing!
 We are at a crossroads here because this is one of the most difficult hurdles that Bazzite and the Universal Blue project face.
 We are essentially dependent on upstream to resolve the issues.